 Coupled with his taste for victory, Jordan also has exceptional taste in boats.
 His 80 foot Viking Sportfish is fully customized and designed for winning.
 The 'Catch 23' was this years 123rd entry in the tournament (because of course), and is decked out with a custom elephant print wrap in Tar Heel blue and a decal package matching his Air Jordan 3 sneakers.

 While MJ is no doubt enjoying retirement, fans are still holding out hope he'll cameo in the upcoming Space Jam 2.
 I wouldn't get your hopes up, though, it seems MJ is having more fun with the fishing reel than the movie reel.

-To see more of MJ's big catch and an interview with the North Carolina native, you can read more here or check out the video video:
+To see more of MJ's big catch and an interview with the North Carolina native, ESPN also covered the event or check out the video video: